spraguey/cfgrid-lucee/README.md

 ## Installation
 1. Download and copy the files to your context directory ('/lucee-server/context/library' for server, or '/WEB-INF/lucee/library' for a single site/context).
 Works for both the server or an individual web context.
-1. cfgrid.cfc and cfgridcolumn.cfc go in the 'tag' directory, and QueryConvertForDatatables.cfm goes in the 'function' directory
+1. cfgrid.cfc and cfgridcolumn.cfc go in the 'tag' directory, and QueryConvertForDatatables.cfm and QueryConvertForGrid.cfm go in the 'function' directory.
+See note about QueryConvertForGrid() below if you do not want to replace the native Lucee tag for this.
 1. Restart Lucee.

 ## &lt;CFGRID&gt;